veeweeherman/veeweeherman.github.io/_posts/2015-09-16-how-to-deploy-in-five-minutes.md

 npm init
 ```

 4.)
 It'll ask you a series of questions.
 Fill in the blanks accordingly.
 Don't worry you can go into the package.json file later to edit anything.
 When the prompt asks for what the "entry point" will be, Express defaults to index.js.
 Enter what you'd like for the js file that will hold the server.
-Not surpisingly, I name mine "server.js"
+Not surprisingly, I name mine "server.js"

 ```
 entry point: (index.js) server.js
 ```

 5.)
 Install Express with the following command:

 ```
 npm install --save express